haoranliu666/LinkDataUsingConame/README.md

 This step uses tf-idf to calculate cosine similarities, see https://github.com/Bergvca/string_grouper.

-You can also use other string, matching algorithms see https://github.com/jamesturk/jellyfish.
+You can also use other string matching algorithms, see https://github.com/jamesturk/jellyfish.

 ### *Step 4: Manually Check